How do you define

 Expect to see be-headings, hard to swallow episodes, and some depth to make it all interesting.

 Fullmetal Alchemist: Brotherhood

 Fullmetal Alchemist is a lesson in self-control.
 When you lose self-control, you do stupid sh** that’ll put you in harm’s way.

-Btoom! isn’t a favorite.
+Btoom! isn’t a favourite.
 I don’t even like it.
 BUT the uncomfortable violence and outrageous scenes make it worth mentioning.